Skip to Content, Navigation, or Footer.

 Dylan Fee

-Dylan Fee is the Daily's executive features editor.
-She is a junior majoring in math and Latin and can be reached at dylan.fee@tufts.edu.
+Dylan Fee is the Daily's editor-in-chief and formerly the executive features editor.
+She is a senior majoring in math and Latin and can be reached at dylan.fee@tufts.edu.

 Cover Goose photo